subirvarma/GeneralCognitics/_posts/2023-6-14-Autonomous_Systems.md

 -	**Systems in which Decision Making and Outside World Interaction are Interleaved**:  The outside world interaction in these systems can come in a number of forms: For example, Consulting a Website or the Wikipedia, robotic manipulation, using a calculator or Mathematica  etc. Some of the early work in this area, such as the [Zero Shot Planner](https://arxiv.org/abs/2201.07207), was of the Single Step type, in the sense that the LLM was used to propose a sequence of Actions which were then implemented by a Robot.
 However, all recent work uses Multistep planning in which feedback from the outside world is used to inform the next Action.
 Examples of this include the successor to the Zero Shot Planner called the [Inner Monologue system](https://arxiv.org/abs/2207.05608) as well the [ReAct algorithm](https://arxiv.org/abs/2210.03629).

 The Decision Tree diagram shown in Figure 3 is a useful reference to keep in mind, since we will see that most planning techniques fit within this framework.

+## Single Step Planners with no Outside World Feedback

 ## Chain of Thought (CoT) Prompting and Self Consistency with CoT